High court sides with Catholic agency in foster care dispute

-WASHINGTON — The Supreme Court ruled on Thursday that the city of Philadelphia violated the Constitution by limiting its relationship with a Catholic foster care agency over the group’s refusal to certify same-sex couples as foster parents.
+WASHINGTON (AP) — The Supreme Court on Thursday unanimously sided with a Catholic foster care agency that says its religious views prevent it from working with same-sex couples as foster parents.
+The justices said the city of Philadelphia wrongly limited its relationship with the group as a result of the agency’s policy.

-The justices came down unanimously against Philadelphia and for Catholic Social Services.
+Philadelphia violated the Constitution in limiting its work with the agency, Catholic Social Services, the court said.

 “The refusal of Philadelphia to contract with CSS for the provision of foster care services unless it agrees to certify same-sex couples as foster parents cannot survive strict scrutiny, and violates the First Amendment,” Chief Justice John Roberts wrote.

+Roberts said that the group “seeks only an accommodation that will allow it to continue serving the children of Philadelphia in a manner consistent with its religious beliefs; it does not seek to impose those beliefs on anyone else.”

 Catholic Social Services is affiliated with the Archdiocese of Philadelphia.
-The agency has said that its Catholic beliefs prevent it from certifying same-sex couples as foster parents.

-Philadelphia learned in 2018 from a newspaper reporter that the agency would not work with same-sex couples.
+Philadelphia learned in 2018 from a newspaper reporter that the agency would not certify same-sex couples to become foster parents.
 The city has said it requires that the two dozen-plus foster care agencies it works with not to discriminate as part of their contracts.
 The city asked the Catholic agency to change its policy, but the group declined.
 As a result, Philadelphia stopped referring additional children to the agency.

 Catholic Social Services sued, but lower courts sided with Philadelphia.